instruqt/lab-examples/demo/instructions/flow/new_flow.md

-# Chapters and Pages

-- chapters
+# Content Flow

+Introducing a more flexible flow through content to support a wider array of use-cases, such as presentations and certifications.

+## New concepts

-- pages
+- Chapters and pages

-- show outline
-- page progression
+- Outline and page progression
-- unlocking
-- support non-linear flows
+- Flexible unlocking, with support for non-linear flows